microsoft/semanticworkbench/RESPONSIBLE_AI_FAQ.md

 - Semantic Workbench is not an assistant in itself, it only allows to connect and test existing assistants.

+- Semantic Workbench is not a container for Production assistants.
+Assistants and Agents are executed in the workbench environment only during development and test phases.

+- Semantic Workbench does not monitor assistants behavior, it's only designed to make it easier for developers to observe the behavior.
+Developers are responsible for designing assistants and understanding if these are working properly.

 - Intelligent assistants must be developed with usual IDEs and development tools like Semantic Kernel, Langchain, Autogen, following the best practices there recommended, for instance [Responsible AI and Semantic Kernel](https://learn.microsoft.com/semantic-kernel/when-to-use-ai/responsible-ai) and [LangSmith](https://www.langchain.com/langsmith).

 - The workbench is unable to automatically discover agents: once the code for an agent is ready, some extra code needs to be added in order to connect the assistant to Semantic Workbench.